The Gardens of Cornwall & The Chelsea Flower Show: May 14-23, 2026

 About this trip

-Cornwall may be well-known for its beloved television characters, Doc Martin and Poldark, but it’s the area’s gardens that capture the hearts of locals and visitors alike.
+Cornwall’s wonderful gardens capture the hearts of locals and visitors alike.
 The county enjoys the warmth of the Gulf Stream giving it a unique microclimate that results in gardens full of the most exciting, rare and beautiful plants and trees in the British Isles.

-Over the course of eleven days, we’ll visit a wide range of properties, from the formal to the informal, from modern to ancient and much more.
-All of them contain spectacularly diverse collections of plants and sculptures from around the world, and we’ll have a private guided tour of each one, with some gardens open exclusively for us.
+Over the course of seven days in Cornwall we’ll visit a wide range of properties, from the formal to the informal, from modern to ancient and much more.
+All of them contain spectacularly diverse collections of plants and sculptures from around the world, and we’ll have a private guided tour of each one.
+At the end of our time in Cornwall, we’ll spend two nights in London and spend a fabulous day at the world renown Chelsea Flower Show,

-The complete itinerary and details are below.
-Other trip highlights include a presentation / Q&A with author and broadcaster Tim Hubbard (The Great Gardens of Cornwall), a flower arranging class, seaweed foraging and more.
-Along the way, we’ll enjoy incredible meals at local restaurants.
+The complete itinerary and details are below, but other trip highlights include a presentation / Q&A with author and broadcaster Tim Hubbard (The Great Gardens of Cornwall), a flower arranging class, and a seaweed foraging workshop - and of course, the Chelsea Flower Show!

 St Ives